akhilr1/jar3d_mod/chainlit.md

 # Jar3d: Open-Source Research Agent

-Jar3d is an open-source research agent developed by [@Brainqub3](https://www.brainqub3.com/)
+Jar3d prompt generator

 ## How to Use

 1. Provide your requirements to Jar3d.
-2. When you have finished delivering your requirements, submit `/end` in the chat.
+2. When you have finished delivering your requirements, submit `/end` in the chat. chat. for example:
-3. Wait for Jar3d to respond.
-4. If you want to provide feedback on an output, you should append your message with `/feedback` in the chat. for example:
 ```
-/feedback I think you are missing the citation for the information you provided.
+/feedback I think your are missing the citation for the information you provided.
 Please could you add it.
 ```

 **note: It's advised that you apply 1 goal to objective.**

-## Ideal Tasks

-Jar3d is particularly well-suited for tasks that require research and information synthesis, such as:

-- Sourcing products
-- Writing newsletters
-- Assisting with literature reviews
-- Conducting market research
-- Compiling industry trends
-- Gathering competitive intelligence
-- Summarizing scientific papers
-- Creating content briefs
-- Fact-checking and verification
-- Analyzing consumer reviews

-Note: Jar3d has access to the Google search engine and Google Shopping for its research capabilities.